 - Sprinkle the sliced peppers over the potato and then the artichoke hearts.

-- Pour in the stock and continue to cook on low for 20 minutes.
+- Throw in the pitted olives and pour in the stock and cook on low for 20 minutes.